grettahart/project_wellpath/README.md

 # project_wellpath
-This repo contains python codes
+This repo consists of python codes

+## let's use responsibly